Day 21 - South Queensferry to Perth

 The route was traffic free for most of the day, often running parallel to the A9.

-Before doing this trip many people had said that Cornwall was the hilliest part and I can see why now; the hills there might be lower but they're often much steeper and are a constant up and down.
+Before doing this trip many people had said that Cornwall was the hilliest part and I can see why now; the hills there might be lower in elevation but they're often much steeper and are a constant up and down.
 By contrast today was decidedly easy!
 The hard surface of the paths helped to make it more straightforward than expected too, and even though the surface was breaking up in places it was for the most part fairly smooth and easy cycling.

 The views throughout the day were spectacular.
 Even though we were in sort of a valley throughout the climb and never had a long distance view down to sea level, just being amongst the hills was amazing - we were never far from the A9 or the train track but it still felt pretty remote.
 Even the drizzle when it came didn't detract from the day, and probably made it a bit better by making the scenery a little more moody looking.